ameerdhi7/Booksify/README.md

 -users authentication
 -ability to add the items to cart
 -Restful get api to fetch the all books
-- admin authentication & super admin authorization to the dashboard
+-admin authentication & super admin authorization to the dashboard
 <br/>

 #preview